 Pathway of Hope is an approach to providing targeted services to families with a desire to take action to break the cycle of crisis and enable a path out of intergenerational poverty.
 It is rooted in a case management approach, focusing on client needs through a strength-based lens.
 By positively influencing the lives of parents, the Salvation Army can create better living conditions for children.
-Influencing children in their development years is crucial: the longer a child is in poverty, the greater the chance he or she will remain in poverty as an adult.
-Children who are in poverty for more than half of their childhood are 32x more likely to be in poverty as an adult.
-Over time, helping families achieve stability could reduce the dependence of future generations on Salvation Army services.
-If you are interested in learning more about Pathway of Hope, or getting enrolled in the program, contact us today.

 A person who has received an eviction or cut-off notice may receive emergency assistance for rent or utilities.
 This assistance is coordinated with other area community agencies.
 Payments are made directly to the utility or landlord in order to ensure continued services for at least 30 to 60 days.
 Some financial services we provide: